Convertible Preferred Stock and Warrants

 Concurrent Public Offerings and Accounting Treatment

-In November 2019, all 666 shares of Series A Preferred Stock were converted to 666,000 shares of common stock.
-As of December 31, 2019, there were no shares of our Series A Preferred Stock outstanding.
+In November 2019, all 666 shares of Series A Preferred Stock were converted by the holder into 666,000 shares of common stock.
+As of September 30, 2020, there were no shares of Series A Preferred Stock outstanding.

 The Company evaluated the Series A Preferred Stock and Warrants for liability or equity classification in accordance with the provisions of ASC 480, Distinguishing Liabilities from Equity, and determined that equity treatment was appropriate because neither the Series A Preferred Stock nor the Warrants met the definition of liability instruments.